 The first spray should be followed up with a second application of Escolta, also at the full rate, roughly four weeks later.
+Again, timing is important - delaying it can reduce its effectiveness.
 This will keep canopies clean into September and October.
 In addition to protecting yield potential, a clean canopy will continue to support sugar accumulation and root growth into the autumn.

 In trials spanning more than 10 years the average yield response from two applications of Escolta has been an extra 9.6t/ha compared with the untreated.
 For those with sugar beet on a contract price of £22.50/t, this means an extra £216/ha in enterprise output.
 It is a level of return not matched by any other broadacre crop.